 3. Dress for success

-This phrase has gotten a whole new meaning.
+During summer this phrase has a whole new meaning.

 Moisture-wicking shirts are the way to go!
 Polyester fabrics were what got me through those tough summer training runs in high school.